erred/uva-rp2/report/report.md

 All further data on the data connection is then relayed between the client and destination without modification.

-Specification wise, RFC 5766 for TURN only specifies support for UDP, given the intended use case for audio/video communications.
+Specification wise, RFC 5766 for TURN only specifies support for UDP allocations, given the intended use case for audio/video communications.
 TCP support was added in RFC 6062.